aranya-project/aranya/examples/c/README.md

 The `aranya-daemon` process is assumed to have been started before running the example application.

 A `config.json` file is provided for configuring the `aranya-daemon` when it starts up.

+# Running The Example With Prebuilt C library and daemon executable

 # Running The Example